jikamens/tmda/README.md

 [through the Wayback Machine][wiki] if you'd like.
 The [SourceForge tmda-users mailing list][sf] also still works.

+For the most part the only changes I've made to the code are what was necessary to get it to run and work under Python 3.
+However, there is one significant new contribution I've made: a simple TMDA CGI wrapper which allows you to whitelist and blacklist senders or delete messages through a web server running on the same host as TMDA.
+See `simple-tmda.cgi` in the `contrib` directory.
+It has a detailed comment at the top explaining how to use it.

 [kevin]: https://github.com/KevinGoodsell/tmda-fork
 [cedric]: https://github.com/cedric-dufour/tmda
 [wiki]: https://web.archive.org/web/20081026052520/http://wiki.tmda.net/